willfindlay/honors-thesis/thesis/thesis.md

 by both issuing alerts *and* mounting countermeasures to reduce the impact of anomalies;
 in particular pH responds to anomalies by injecting delays into a process' system calls proportionally to the number of recent anomalies that have been observed [@soma02].
-It is in this way that pH lives up to its name: These delays make process behavior *homeostatic*.
+It is in this way that pH lives up to its name: these delays make process behavior *homeostatic*.

 ### Anomaly Detection Through Lookahead Pairs